Relyful/rockPaperScissorsJS/README.md

-# rockPaperScissorsJS
+# Game of rock paper scissors
-simple js game of rock paper scissors
+Simple game of rock paper scissors made with HTML CSS and basic Javascript using functional programming.